 Beyond the transportation or attempted transportation, the government must prove that the defendant had two types of knowledge.
 See Cuellar, supra at 2002 (listing the two types of knowledge involved in that case).
 First, the defendant must know that the instruments or funds represent the proceeds of some form of unlawful activity.
 Second, the defendant must know that the transportation, transmission or transfer was designed in whole or in part either (i) to conceal or disguise the nature, location, source, ownership or control of the proceeds of specified unlawful activity, or (ii) to avoid a transaction reporting requirement.
-In order to prove the second type of knowledge under subsection (i) (that defendant knew the transportation was designed at least in part to conceal or disguise the nature, the location, the source, the ownership, or the control of the proceeds), the government must prove that the purpose of the transportation was designed to conceal or disguise) cannot be satisfied solely by evidence that the defendant concealed funds during transport.
+In order to prove the second type of knowledge under subsection (i) (that defendant knew the transportation was designed at least in part to conceal or disguise the nature, the location, the source, the ownership, or the control of the proceeds), the government must prove that the purpose of the transportation was to conceal or disguise.
+This element (that the defendant knew the transportation was designed to conceal or disguise) cannot be satisfied solely by evidence that the defendant concealed funds during transport.
 Cuellar, supra at 2005-06.